 DISCUSSION

-The results based on five years of on-orbit data suggest that the infrared bands on VIIRS are “clean” and lack many of the instrumental artifacts present in the early MODIS data.
+The results based on five years of on-orbit VIIRS data suggest that the infrared bands on this instrument are “clean” and lack many of the instrumental artifacts present in the early MODIS data.

-The algorithms require well-calibrated toa brightness temperatures.
-The on-orbit calibration process of VIIRS, along with information provided by the pre-launch calibration and characterization, provides such data.
+The VIIRS SST algorithms require well-calibrated toa brightness temperatures.
+The on-orbit calibration process along with information collected during pre-launch calibration and characterization, provides such data.
 However, a full assessment of the accuracy of the VIIRS toa brightness temperature measurements would require an analysis of simultaneous nadir overpasses (SNO) measurements with a well-calibrated spectroradiometer on orbit, such as IASI, the Infrared Atmospheric Sounding Interferometer ((Blumstein et al., 2004); (August et al., 2012)), on the European MetOp polar orbiters; such an analysis is beyond the scope of this study.
 A recent study of SNO measurements between VIIRS and MODIS on Aqua ((Li et al., 2016)) has demonstrated consistency among the brightness temperatures of spectrally similar bands at the level of 0.2K.
 Li et al. (2016) used measurements from infrared hyperspectral radiometers on each spacecraft - CRIS on S-NPP and AIRS on Aqua - to account for differences in the VIIRS and MODIS relative spectral response functions.

 Comparisons between global SSTskin fields derived from VIIRS and SSTμw (adjusted by -0.15K, see Section 3.2 above) from the WindSat microwave radiometer show cold biases in the VIIRS infrared SSTskin in regions where heavy loading of atmospheric aerosols are expected ((Arbelo et al., 2005); (Bogdanoff et al., 2015)Error: Reference source not found).
-Similar cold biases have previously been identified in SSTs derived from other satellite infrared radiometers, AVHRR and MODIS (refs).
+Similar cold biases had previously been identified in SSTs derived from other satellite infrared radiometers, AVHRR and MODIS (refs).
 Comparisons with Reynolds DOISST fields showed these cold biases in the VIIRS retrievals, but also warm biases, particularly in the central South Atlantic OceanError: Reference source not found.
 The absence of warm biases in the comparison with microwave-derived SSTμw from WindSat is strongly suggestive of cold biases in the DOISST fields.

 The generally zonal features of the difference fields are possibly due to areas within each zone where the coefficients or form of the algorithms (including cloud screening) are not optimal.
 This pattern suggests the need to improve the algorithms or how the algorithms are applied to conditions where the zonal characteristics do not apply.
 Continuing such analyses into the future will provide a mechanism for assessing the interannual stability of the VIIRS fields.
 The dawn-dusk orbit of WindSat, and the need to composite 5-days of data to generate near-complete global fields introduces concerns about temporal changes in the upper ocean when these are compared to VIIRS SST retrievals.
 These temporal effects can be largely removed by exploiting AMSR-2 as a source of SSTμw Initial assessment of the AMSR-2 SSTμw retrievals is promising ((Gentemann and Hilburn, 2015)).